MaciejUberna/BlogHttpRequestsTest/README.md

 # Starter Web Project

-Folder containing the project is: BlogHttpRequestsTest
+Folder containing the project is: blog-http-requests-test

 ## Introduction